 - Circumstances relevant to bail have changed since the first application i.e. a dependent is seriously ill and requires their care

 - You or your loved one is a child and only have one previous bail application

 If no further requirements, you will still be able to make an appeal at Supreme Court for the bail application to be heard again.

 There is only one chance to apply to the Supreme Court for bail unless you can show further grounds for bail app

 How do I get my bail posting/property back?

 If money was forfeited by you or another person and the conditions of your release were not breached you are entitled to get the money back.
 The money will be refunded as a cheque.
 To get the cheque you will need to do the following:

-- Go to the registry of the court where the case was finalized, then obtaining your “bail refund letter” and sending or faxing to Supreme Court bail matters counter
+- Go to the registry of the court where the case was finalized, then obtain your “bail refund letter” and send or fax it to the Supreme Court bail matters counter

 For the acceptable person: